Experienced Car Accident Attorney

 It does not cost anything to contact an auto accident lawyer to talk about your case.
 During a free initial consultation, our team will help you decide if moving forward with a claim is the best option.

-Filing a Macon Car Accident Claim
+Filing a Car Accident Claim in Macon, GA

 Every state is different when it comes to filing claims, determining settlements and overall negligence law.
-In Georgia, there are statute of limitation regulations that essentially require you to file a personal injury or property damage claim within a certain time period.
+In Georgia there are statute of limitation regulations that essentially require you to file personal injury or property damage claim within a certain time period.
 With personal injury, the statute of limitations is two years.
 However, the start date of said injury can fluctuate.

 It is certainly important to seek immediate medical attention after a car accident, even if only minor injuries occurred, because of the exact situation described above.
 However, it is possible for the injury to not make itself apparent until much later on.
 This would mean that the “clock” of limitations wouldn’t start ticking until the injury is actually discovered and diagnosed, as opposed to when it actually happened.
 This is known as the Discovery Rule, and while it can’t apply all the time, it is possible to prove that an injury wasn’t known until well after an accident.
 The statute of limitations on property damage is four years.